 Bob Hayes: Florida A&M's Sprint to Fame and Its Influence on Track and Field

-The name Bob Hayes has always echoed in the corridors of sport when we start mentioning excellence mostly in track and field, transcending to American football.
+The name Bob Hayes has always echoed in the corridors of athletics when we start mentioning excellence mostly in track and field, transcending to American football.
 His path from boyhood athlete in Jacksonville, Florida, to Olympic champion and NFL superstar is testimony to the unique blend of talent he had been born with.
 The piece goes deep into Hayes' story, from his early days at Florida A&M University to his transcending moments in track & field, and much more.

 Background and Early Life